By Francis Anthony T. Valentin

-ORTIGAS Center is as dynamic an office property submarket as ever, and its room for growth is still huge.
-Last year, it accounted for 66,900 square meters (sq.m.) of the 852,600 sq.m. office supply in Metro Manila, the “highest annual supply historically” for the region according to property consultancy firm Colliers International Philippines.
+ORTIGAS Center is as dynamic an office property submarket as ever, and it still has plenty of room for growth.
+Last year, it accounted for 66,900 square meters (sq. m.) of the 852,600 sq. m. office supply in Metro Manila, the “highest annual supply historically” for the region according to property consultancy Colliers International Philippines.

 “In the long run, Ortigas has the potential to re-emerge as a key business district given the planned buildings due for completion in 2020,” the firm said.
 “Approximately 44% of total supply for the same year will come from Ortigas CBD (central business district).”

 Anticipation is building for nearby projects, including the P50-billion redevelopment project of Ortigas & Company, called Ortigas East (formerly Frontera Verde) in Pasig City, bounded by Ortigas Ave., C-5 and Dona Julia Vargas Ave.
 Touted as the “natural extension” of Ortigas Center, this mixed-use property occupies roughly 16 hectares of land, just about as big as Greenhills Shopping Center in San Juan, which Ortigas & Company also developed.

 “Ortigas East is designed to bring connected living in a progressive urban neighborhood.
 Complemented by an improved road network and transportation access, Ortigas East is going to be metro east’s prime residential, business, lifestyle, and entertainment hub,” Jaime E. Ysmael, president and chief executive officer of Ortigas & Company, said in a statement.

 The development will be built in three phases.
 The first phase will see the construction of office, retail and residential properties; the second a park and more residences; and the third some more office and retail structures, as well as a hotel.